rezakhademix/golangci-lint/README.md

 ## 2) put `.golangci.yml` in your project root directory

-For more information and a detailed story you can read this story [What is A Golang Linter And How To Use It?](https://rezakhademix.medium.com/what-is-a-golang-linter-and-how-to-use-it-1bffc0bd8062).
+For more information and a detailed story you can read [What is A Golang Linter And How To Use It?](https://rezakhademix.medium.com/what-is-a-golang-linter-and-how-to-use-it-1bffc0bd8062).

 ## Used Linters

-List of used linter inside config file:
+List of used linters inside config file:

+- [revive]
 - [asasalint]
 - [cyclop]
 - [depguard]